 Preventing theft from inside the business

 Its a sad state of affairs when it becomes obvious that someone working within a small team has been stealing.
-As the owner of the business, you must deal with it, and sometimes the only solution can be to install surveillance cameras.
-A camera can either catch the thief red-handed and give you the evidence you need to support your accusations, or it can act as a deterrent to prevent further theft.
+As a business owner, you must deal with it; sometimes, the only solution is installing surveillance cameras.
+A camera can either catch the thief red-handed and give you the evidence you need to support your accusations or act as a deterrent to prevent further theft.

-If you plan to install cameras, for this reason, it's a good idea to get your employees on board.
+If you plan to install cameras for this reason, getting your employees on board is a good idea.
 Otherwise, such a move could foster resentment, with your employees feeling that you dont trust them.
-Explain to them the reasons for installing the cameras, highlighting other benefits such as ensuring their safety while at work, and never filming anywhere that may breach their rights to privacy.
-Most employees will understand your reasons and will be much happier with your honest, upfront approach than if you filmed them in secret and they found out later.
+Explain why the cameras are installed, highlighting other benefits such as ensuring their safety while at work and never filming anywhere that may breach their privacy rights.
+Most employees will understand your reasons and be much happier with your honest, upfront approach than if you filmed them secretly and they found out later.

 Improving customer service

-Its only when reviewing footage from your eye in the sky camera that you can gain a truly objective picture of what your business is like from a customers perspective.
-Surveillance footage can help you to spot problems in customer service, such as poor communication from your employees, issues navigating your premises or long queues.
+Its only when reviewing footage from your eye-in-the-sky camera you can gain a truly objective picture of what your business is like from a customers perspective.
+Surveillance footage can help you spot customer service problems, such as poor communication from your employees, issues navigating your premises or long queues.
 You can use the footage to identify where additional training or improvements are needed, which can make a big difference to overall customer satisfaction.

 Defending against dishonest claims

 Unfortunately, todays compensation culture can often lead to false or dishonest claims against innocent individuals or businesses.
-For small business owners, these claims can be financially devastating unless there is a means available with which to defend themselves.
+These claims can be financially devastating for small business owners unless a means is available to defend themselves.
 Security camera footage can provide just that.
-So, if a customer or a member of the public, or perhaps even an employee, claims that they have had an accident or suffered losses as a result of your negligence and you know it isn't true, you can use your surveillance camera footage to rubbish their claims and avoid unfair compensation payouts and legal expenses.
+So, suppose a customer or a member of the public, or perhaps even an employee, claims that they have had an accident or suffered losses due to your negligence, and you know it isn't true.
+In that case, you can use your surveillance camera footage to rubbish their claims and avoid unfair compensation payouts and legal expenses.

-Once you've done your research, it's time to speak to an expert to find the right cameras and the right system for both your business and budget.
-Dont bankrupt your business with the purchase, but dont skimp either its important to get a good quality product that you won't need to replace for some time.
+Once you've researched, it's time to speak to an expert to find the right cameras and system for your business and budget.
+Dont bankrupt your business with the purchase, but dont skimp either it's important to get a good quality product that you won't need to replace for some time.